Role of many phonon modes on the high-temperature linear-in-$T$ electronic resistivity: Conclusion

 The extent to which our findings in this work apply to realistically explaining LSCO transport properties remains an open question, mainly because the actual materials parameters for electron-phonon interaction for LSCO are not known accurately, and we ignore all scattering mechanisms other than phonon scattering at high temperatures.
+Moreover, from the experimental data it is very difficult to identify the crossover regime of the exponent of $T$ in $\rho$, as it is very sensitive to noise in the data.
+In addition, there is really no strict absolutely linear-in-$T$ resistivity anywhere even as a matter of principle, with $\rho(T)$ crossing over from a high power in $T$ (4 or 5) for $T\ll T_D$ to a linear power for $T\gg T_D$ with the crossover happening over a temperature range which depends on all the details as is obvious from our numerical results.
+The same is often true for the experimental cuprate data with the resistivity only being approximately linear at best at higher temperatures as in the theory.
 Our work is at best suggestive, providing an incentive for further investigations of these questions using realistic (which would necessarily be numerically intensive) models of electron-phonon coupling in cuprates.

 Finally, we mention that the subject of strange metallicity and linear-in-$T$ resistivity in cuprates (or more generally, in strongly correlated materials) is a highly active research area with many publications discussing the possibility of the linear-in-$T$ resistivity (and Planckian behavior) arising from electron-electron interaction effects~\cite{Greene2020,Hartnoll2022,Phillips2022,Zaanen2019}.
 Some concrete examples of such theories (which should be construed as a representative, and by no means, an exhaustive reference list on the topic) can be found in Refs.~\cite{Patel2023,Huang2019,Patel2019,Allocca2024,Fournier2023}.
 We emphasize that phonons are always present, and therefore, their contribution to the linear-in-$T$ resistivity is ever present even when phonon scattering may not be the dominant scattering mechanism.
 An interesting unexplored question beyond the scope of the current work in this context is then why the linear-in-$T$ slope remains constant even for $T>100\,\text{K}$ where phonons are certainly producing a linear-in-$T$ resistivity if indeed the dominant resistive scattering mechanism is electron-electron scattering.
 Any complete theory of carrier transport invoking electron-electron interactions should not ignore phonon scattering for $T>50\,\text{K}$ (or so) since phonon scattering is invariably present independent of the importance of electron-electron scattering.